Disability reportable incidents

 - the unauthorised use of a restrictive practice in relation to an NDIS participant.

-To assist FACS and funded providers in determining whether a notification must be made to the NSW Ombudsman of a reportable incident, read the Guide for services: Reportable incidents in disability supported group accommodation.
-For further information about the obligation to notify the NSW Ombudsman of reportable incidents or if you have any questions or comments, email our Disability Reportable Incidents Division or call our inquiry line on 02 9286 0907.
+To assist the Department and funded providers to determine whether a notification must be made to the NSW Ombudsman of a reportable incident, read the Guide for services: Reportable incidents in disability supported group accommodation.
+For further information about the obligation to notify the NSW Ombudsman of reportable incidents or if you have any questions or comments, email our Disability Reportable Incidents Division.

 This link accesses our Part A, B and C forms for notifying reportable incidents, and providing information to the Ombudsman’s office.